palewire/django-internetarchive-storage/README.md

 obj = Memento.objects.create(name='palewi.re', url='https://palewi.re')
 obj.data.save(
     'my-unique-identifier',
-    ContentFile(b'This is only a test'),
+    ContentFile(b'This is only a test', name='file.txt'),
     metadata=dict(
         title='My file title',  # <-- Here we assume some of the other options are already handled in settings.py mediatype='data'